d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 ## Version 1.9.1 release candidate

-[Updated](https://github.com/rsyncOSX/rcloneosx/releases/tag/v1.9.1) 30 July 2019.
+[Updated](https://github.com/rsyncOSX/rcloneosx/releases/tag/v1.9.1) 27 August 2019.
 The release candidate is signed but not notarized.
 Next release of RcloneOSX will be when macOS 10.15 Catalina is released.
 Next release will be build by Xcode 11, signed and notarized. **Important** - from macOS 10.15 Catalina, [notarization is required](/Notarized) by default for all software.

-The major part in this release are refactor and cleanup in code.
-Refactor is mainly for decoupling of code and make RcloneOSX easier for maintenance.
+The **major effort** in this release are refactor and cleanup in code.
+Refactor is mainly for decoupling of code and make RcloneOSX easier for maintenance and enhancements.
+This is the last release candidate before a new signed and notarized release shortly after macOS 10.15 Catalina is released.

 - fixed a couple of memory leaks
 - a few GUI adjustments